Laser Safety Standards in Brief

 BS EN 60601-2-57:2011 Medical electrical equipment - part 2-57 particular requirements for the basic safety and essential performance of non-laser light source equipment

-This is a relatively new standard and introduces a classification system for IPL devices.
+This standard documents the classification system for IPL devices.

 The classification ranges from "exempt" to "RISK GROUP 3" which pretty much all IPL devices used for treatments such as hair removal fall into.
 Risk Group 3 devices represent a significant hazard to the eye or skin.
 Standard warning labels and safety instructions are also described in this document.